-This post is about listing the most interesting and useful things and concepts that I have learned since I became aware of Jordan B Peterson.
+This post is about listing the most interesting and useful lessons and concepts/ideas that I have learned since I became aware of Jordan B Peterson.

 If you don’t know who Jordan Peterson is, I highly recommend looking into him, his ideas and teachings/online lecture’s.
 If you have heard of Jordan Peterson in a somewhat negative way, which is sometimes how the mostly far or radical left mainstream biased media will try to portray him, I suggest actually listening to him and to what he says directly.